Mainland China reports 46 new coronavirus cases, up from 42 a day earlier

-China on Saturday reported a rise in new coronavirus cases, as authorities try to head off a second wave of COVID-19, particularly from imported and asymptomatic infections, as city and travel restrictions are lifted.
-The National Health Commission said 46 new cases were reported on Friday, including 42 involving travellers from overseas, up from 42 cases a day earlier.
+China reported on Saturday a rise in new coronavirus cases, as authorities try to head off the second wave of infections, particularly from imported and asymptomatic cases, as curbs on cities and travel are lifted.
+The National Health Commission said 46 new cases were reported on Friday, including 42 involving travelers from abroad, up from 42 cases a day earlier.

-The commission said in a statement that 34 new asymptomatic coronavirus cases were reported, down from 47 the previous day.
+In its statement, the commission added that 34 new asymptomatic cases were reported, down from 47 the previous day.
 Mainland China's tally of infections now stands at 81,953.
 The death toll rose by three to 3,339.

-Severe travel and transit restrictions imposed since January have helped bring the number of new infections down sharply from the height of the epidemic in February.
-But policymakers fear a second wave triggered by people entering the country from overseas or asymptomatic patients.
-The northeastern Heilongjiang province has reported a spike in new cases recently due to Chinese nationals entering the province from Russia, where there has been a surge of new coronavirus cases.
+Tough curbs imposed since January helped rein in infections sharply from the height of the pandemic in February.
+But policymakers fear a second wave triggered by arrivals from overseas or asymptomatic patients.
+Northeastern Heilongjiang recently reported a spike in new cases because of Chinese nationals entering the province from Russia, which has seen a surge of cases.

-Heilongjiang's health authority said on Saturday the province had 22 new imported cases on Friday - all Chinese nationals coming from Russia, and one new local case in the province, in the provincial capital Harbin.
-Hubei province reported no new cases for the seventh day in a row.
+Provincial health officials said it had 22 new imported cases on Friday, all Chinese nationals coming from Russia, and one new local case, in its capital of Harbin.
+Inner Mongolia had a daily tally of 27 new imported cases by Saturday morning, all from Russia, the region's health authority said.

-The virus, which first broke out in the Chinese city of Wuhan - the capital of Hubei, in late 2019, has since spread around the world infecting more than 1.56 million people and killing more than 95,000.
+The central province of Hubei, where the virus emerged late last year, reported no new cases for a seventh successive day.
+Since the epidemic broke out in the provincial capital of Wuhan, it has spread around the world, infecting 1.6 million people and killing more than 100,000.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)